chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 5. YOP Poll on a page with a custom field defined

 == Changelog ==

+= 5.3 =
+* Fixed issue with links color being overwritten
+* Fixed issue with start date and end date not displaying corectly
+* Fixed issue with widget
+* Added email notifications customization per poll

+= 5.2 =
+* Complete new design
+* Wizard to guide you when creating a poll
+* You can now change the order answers are being displayed

 = 4.9.3 =
 * Fixed security issue.
 Many thanks to Antonio Sanchez for all his help.